bernie-skipole/indipydriver/docs/source/usage/introduction.rst

 indipydriver
 ^^^^^^^^^^^^

-This is a pure python package, with no dependencies, providing a set of classes which can be used to create an INDI driver.
+This is a pure python package, with no dependencies, providing a set of classes which can be used to create an INDI driver and serve the INDI communications protocol on a port.

 INDI - Instrument Neutral Distributed Interface.